 Because ethical decisions are ubiquitous, media which champion people of integrity and the tough decisions they made are helpful in showing the way through to victory in times of darkness.
 Indeed the most recent movie about Churchill was entitled Darkest Hour and it makes him the poster child for perseverance, as does the even more recent film Unbroken which focuses upon a war hero who would not bend despite sustained enemy torture.

 Ultimately, the camera-in-our-heads must turn toward us.
 Although some of us may never face life-and-death decisions, we nevertheless are constantly faced with moments where we must choose between being self-serving and being of service to others.
 We also encounter many moments behind closed doors in which we might behave differently if we knew we were being observed.
-And we all face decisions which have benign or malignant consequences for the others in our lives who breathe our “second-hand smoke” so to speak.
+And we all face decisions that have benign or malignant consequences for the others in our lives who breathe our “second-hand smoke” so to speak.

 So when ethics goes to the movies I don’t perceive such film as just entertainment.
 We are shown potential role models and exemplars whom we can emulate or ignore.
 And we may also choose to recommend such films to our children, our classes if we are teachers, our friends, relatives, congregations, employees, colleagues, and, if we write blogs such as this one, to our readers.